Indy801/Galaxy-Boutique/README.md

 ### Change the configuration file
 In config/database.yml

-Uncomment in (or put in) the following
+Uncomment (or put in) the following
 ```yaml
 development:
   <<: *default